opinsys/opinsys.fi/README.md

     * Random articles

 ## Highlight
-* Add tag 'highlight' to any post and it appears on left side of home page below Opinsys-service images
+* Add tag 'highlight' to any post and excerpt of it + link to post appears on left side of home page below Opinsys-service images

 ## Translations
 * Original Responsive theme comes with several translations (located in /languages -folder)